ChemicalBatteryLab-Nitech/GA-for-material/README.md

 Authors: Yumika YOKOYAMA, Tsubasa KOYAMA, Masanobu NAKAYAMA (Nagoya Institute of Technology)

+※ This manual corresponds to versions prior to 2025/2/13.

 ## Purpose
 A program designed to optimize the atomic arrangement for partially substituted sites in given host structure, mainly for inorganic crystalline materials.
 In defective or nonstoichiometric compounds, the stability of the system can vary depending on the arrangement of atoms or defects.
 This program uses a genetic algorithm to search for the most stable arrangement by reducing the total energy of the system.
 Additionally, it can be applied to systems beyond crystalline inorganic solid materials if appropriate input is provided.
 Moreover, the target properties for optimization can include factors other than the system's energy.
 When evaluating inorganic structures with substituted elements, it is crucial to determine which site’s atoms to substitute.
 In most cases, the most stable structure is used, but the number of possible arrangements often cause a combinatorial explosion, making it nearly impossible to compute all possibilities due to computational costs.
 This script utilizes the genetic algorithm (GA), an optimization algorithm, to discover the most stable structure with fewer search iterations.